Use R with BigQuery

 Load data from BigQuery

-# Store the project id projectid = "PROJECT_ID" # Set your query sql <- "SELECT * FROM `bigquery-public-data.usa_names.usa_1910_current` LIMIT 10" # Run the query and store the data in a dataframe df <- query_exec(sql, projectid, use_legacy_sql = FALSE) # Print the query result df
+# Store the project ID projectid = "PROJECT_ID" # Set your query sql <- "SELECT * FROM `bigquery-public-data.usa_names.usa_1910_current` LIMIT 10" # Run the query; this returns a bq_table object that you can query further tb <- bq_project_query(projectid, sql) # Store the first 10 rows of the data in a tibble sample <-bq_table_download(tb, n_max = 10) # Print the 10 rows of data sample

 Run the cell to view 10 rows of data from one of BigQuery's public datasets.

-Read bigrquery documentation to learn more about how you can use BigQuery data in your R notebooks.
+To learn more about how to use BigQuery data in your R notebooks, read the bigrquery documentation and Welcome to bigQueryR.